alecmaly/blog/_posts/2021/2021-10-11-Adventures-in-open-source-contributing-Joplin.md

 If you didn't read or understand the github issue linked above, I'll explain it a little bit here.

-When syncing a new device using OneDrive as a data source, Joplin would issue so many requests (depending on your # of threads setting) that OneDrive would send back throttling responses that Joplin didn't know how to handle, the app would kill the sync process entirely and you would have to manually start it.
-Manually restarting the sync would cause another influx of requests to OneDrive, which then throttles again even faster this time due to the previous influx of requests, and kill the sync process again.
-Ad infinitum.
-This was annoying for syncing new devices.
+When syncing a new device using OneDrive as a data source, Joplin would issue so many requests (depending on your # of threads setting) that OneDrive would send back throttling responses that Joplin didn't know how to handle, the app would kill the sync process entirely and you would have to manually restart it.
+Manually restarting the sync would cause another influx of requests to OneDrive, which then throttles again - even faster this time due to the bulk requests that were previously sent, and kill the sync process again... ad infinitum.

+This was annoying for syncing new devices like my new phone, so it's something I decided to fix myself.

 ## Issue Resolution